grrtbrtr/treeviewr/README.md

 # treeviewr
-Render simple, beautiful treeviews from JSON data using JavaScript.
+Render simple treeviews from JSON data using JavaScript.